-- 15. All capital expenditure must be financed either from external sources (government grants and other contributions), the PFCC's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative). - 16.
+- 15. The Home Office capital grant ceased from 2022/23.
+All capital expenditure must be financed either from external sources (government grants and other contributions), the PFCC's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative). - 16.
 When a capital asset is no longer needed, it may be sold so that the proceeds, known as capital receipts, can be spent on new assets or to repay debt. - 17.
 The planned financing of the above expenditure is as follows: